 Most of the U.S.S.R.'s top military scientists and engineers received secret inventors' certificates.
 Some prominent military researchers were listed as authors of top-secret inventions that Soviet authorities declassified.
 Click here for brief biographies of military inventors and a listing of their declassified inventions

-Slow technological innovation weakened the Soviet centrally-planned economy and, as a study of detailed enterprise data showed (see Birmingham paper), this weakness extended to the defense industrial sector, was not being overcome, and kept Soviet enterprises constantly behind their Western counterparts.
-Soviet central planners sought to improve innovations with numerous reforms, including the use of R&D contracts (see Stanford paper).
+Slow technological innovation weakened the Soviet centrally-planned economy.
+A study of detailed enterprise-level invention data painted a bleak picture for the Soviet leadership, showing that lagging industrial innovation: extended to the USSR's defense industrial sector, spanned years, and kept Soviet enterprises technologically behind their Western counterparts.
+Soviet central planners unsuccessfully sought to improve innovation with numerous economic reforms, including greater use of R&D contracts (see Stanford paper).

 When I investigated colleges with my kids, I found most schools unwilling to divulge the average standardized test scores -- GRE, LSAT, MCAT, GMAT, etc. -- of their graduates.
 While their websites contained much useful information, these test score results are missing, even though it would only cost them pennies to post them.
 Click here to view what officials at colleges and standardized testing companies told me.

 The college guidebook industry ignores the crime statistics that must be reported to the U.S. government.
 These crime statistics are also relatively difficult to track down on college and university websites.Click here to see more about campus crime statistics.